CancerRxGene/gdsctools/doc/source/quickstart.rst

 Finally, the third boxplot shows the impact of the :term:`MSI` factor.
 Here again, all tissues are mixed.
 In the MSI column, zeros and ones correspond to MSI unstable and stab le, respetively.
 The **pos** and **neg** labels correspond to the feature being true or not, respetively.

 The output of an ODOF analysis is a time series that contains statistical information about the association found between the drug and the feature.
-See for :class:`gdsctools.anova.ANOVAResults` for more details.
+See for :class:`gdsctools.anova_results.ANOVAResults` for more details.

 .. seealso:: :class:`gdsctools.anova` and :ref:`data_packages`.